binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/1ce4f88c5851c9400a180cac1af25494.png" width="640">

-* If you would like to have additional security you can create an individual pin for each of your wallets which is seperate from your local account password providing additional security. **(this is optional)**
+* If you would like to have additional security, you can create an individual pin for each of your wallets **(This is optional)**

 <img src="https://i.gyazo.com/f0bc58cecf6a33d3a75b925b96999485.png" width="640">